paulovieira/roam-scrollbars/README.md

 ## Future improvements

-- the controls in the settings panel look ugly because of the long descriptions; can we have more control there? how are other extesions doing this?
 - [DONE] detect if the extension is being loaded in the mobile app in android, and if necessary, don't add the stylesheet (?)
 	- conclusion: in the mobile app, the extension also needs to be loaded; native scrollbars don't work there...
 - check if the other types of embeds can also benefit from max-height + scrollbar: PDF embed, Website embed, etc